 Upgrading to an aftermarket rear shock will provide even more performance.
 A better rear shock will have a stiffer, yet more controlled ride because it’s purpose-built to be an add-on to a pit bike.

-An aftermarket shock is usually more adjustable than the stock shock.
-Depending on which shock you go with, it may have compression and/rebound damping.
+An aftermarket shock is usually more adjustable than a stock shock.
+Depending on which shock you go with, it may have compression and rebound damping.
 These are adjustable via “clickers”.

 Chassis Parts To Beef It Up

 Do you have a hole burning in your wallet?
 You can go all out for a custom aluminum frame and swingarm.
 They actually aren’t meant to reduce much, if any weight, but rather to strengthen your 110 pit bike.